pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/0_introduction_to_flutterfire_and_firestore/instructions.md

 1. You need to have a Gmail account.
 2. Go to [console.firebase.google.com](https://console.firebase.google.com/), and click on **Add project**.
 3. Once you get into the project, you can create various apps.
-In this workshop we will create a web app.
+In this workshop you will create a web app.
 ![Create web app in the Firebase Console](https://github.com/pr-Mais/dartpad_workshops/blob/main/firestore_type_safety_with_converter/assets/create-app.gif?raw=true)
 4. Once you copied the configurations, paste them in `TODO(2)`.